ThijnK/discord-bot-template-ts/README.md

 To get started, create a new repository from this template, as explained in the [GitHub docs](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

-Add the required environment variables (see section [Environment variables](#environment-variables)).
+Set the required environment variables (see section [Environment variables](#environment-variables)).
-Then run the following commands to install the dependencies and start the bot:
+Then run the following commands to install the dependencies and start the bot (in development mode):

 ```sh
 npm i